-Texas Health Steps: All children entering DFPS conservatorship must receive a comprehensive, preventive health care checkup within 30 days of entering DFPS conservatorship known as the Texas Health Steps medical checkup, which includes preventive care components.
-The checkup helps identify the child's unique healthcare needs and helps DFPS make placement decisions that are in the child's best interest.
+Texas Health Steps: All children entering DFPS conservatorship must receive a comprehensive, preventive health care checkup within 30 days of entering DFPS conservatorship known as the Texas Health Steps medical checkup.
+The checkup helps identify the child's unique healthcare needs and helps DFPS make decisions that are in the child's best interest.
+This checkup is repeated annually, or according to the Texas Health Steps periodicity schedule.

-Medical Exam within Three Business Days: As of December 31, 2018, all children removed to conservatorship must receive an initial medical examination from a physician or other health care provider authorized by state law to conduct a medical examination by the end of the third business day after the child is removed from the child's home.
+Medical Exam within Three Business Days: All children entering DFPS conservatorship receive an initial medical examination from a physician or other health care provider authorized by state law to conduct a medical examination by the end of the third business day after the child is removed from the child's home.
 Tex.
 Fam.
 Code § 264.1076.

-Vaccinations Prohibited During Exam: A physician or health care provider cannot administer a vaccination without parental consent except for a tetanus vaccination, and only if the physician or other health care provider determines that an emergency requires a vaccination.
+Vaccinations Prohibited During Exam: A physician or health care provider cannot • administer a vaccination at this "Three-Day Exam" without parental consent except for an emergency tetanus vaccination, and only if the physician or other health care provider determines that an emergency requires a vaccination.
 The prohibition of vaccinations does not apply once DFPS is named the child's managing conservator.
-The restriction on vaccinations applies only to vaccinations (except for tetanus) administered under the medical exam required by new subsection 264.1076.
-Thus the prohibition is limited only to the population receiving the exam, and only restricts what can be done during the exam.
-Likewise, the lifting of the restriction on vaccinations once DFPS receives managing conservatorship.
+The restriction on vaccinations applies only to vaccinations (except for tetanus) administered under the medical exam required by Tex.
+Fam.
+Code § 264.1076.
+Thus, the prohibition is limited only to the population receiving the exam, and only restricts what can be done during the exam.
+Thus, this restriction is lifted once DFPS is granted conservatorship.
 Outside these circumstances, the law neither expands nor restricts a parent's right to withhold consent for immunization either under Tex.
 Fam.
 Code § 32.101 or Health & Safety Code § 161.004.
 However, see Tex.
 Fam.
 Code §§ 266.002 and 266.004 regarding a court's authorization to issue orders related to medical care for children in foster care.
 See In re Womack, 549 S.W.3d 760 (Tex.
 App.-Waco 2017) holding to the extent Tex.
 Fam.
-Code §§ 266.004, and 32.101(c) were in conflict, § 32.101(c) was more specific and controlled.
+Code §§ 266.004, and 32.101(c) conflict, § 32.101(c) is more specific and controls.